The mod 2 cohomology of the infinite families of Coxeter groups of type B and D as almost Hopf rings: (Almost) Hopf ring structures for the cohomology of and

-With essentially the same proof used for $ A_B $, we can prove the following easy proposition, whose proof follows again from \cite[Theorem 2.3]{Sinha:17}. \begin{proposition} $ A_D $, with the coproduct and the two product defined before, is an almost-Hopf ring over $ \mathbb{Z}_2 $. \end{proposition}
+With essentially the same proof used for $ A_B $, we can prove the following easy proposition, which follows again from \cite[Theorem 2.3]{Sinha:17}. \begin{proposition} $ A_D $, with the coproduct and the two products defined before, is an almost-Hopf ring over $ \Ftwo $. \end{proposition}